grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Structure.md

 deployed as a StatefulSet, which allows it to be scaled (optionally with a HorizontalPodAutoscaler) based on load.
 If it was combined with the Agent for Logs, it would lose its ability to scale.

-Also, the Grafana Agent for Events cannot be scaled beyond 1 replica, because that would result in duplicate events being sent to the logs service.
+Also, the Grafana Agent for Events cannot be scaled beyond one replica, because that would result in duplicate events being sent to the logs service.

 ## Configuration Created